Title 17. Education

 I. The department shall develop a program of technical assistance to assist all parish and city school systems in developing and improving in-service programs developed under the provisions of this Section.

-K. The state superintendent, through the Regional Service Centers, shall make available to teachers and guidance counselors, in-service training in current techniques of classroom management and discipline and in the current techniques of guidance practices.
+K. The state superintendent, through the Regional Service Centers, shall make available to teachers and school counselors, in-service training in current techniques of classroom management and discipline and in the current techniques of counseling and advisement practices.